-Raith Rovers v Dunfermline Athletic
+Raith up to third but held in derby

 Post update

-Corner, Dunfermline Athletic.
-Conceded by Ben Williamson.
+Corner, Raith Rovers.
+Conceded by Josh Edwards.

 Post update

+Dylan Tait (Raith Rovers) wins a free kick in the attacking half.

-Foul by Josh Edwards (Dunfermline Athletic).
+Foul by Dan Pybus (Dunfermline Athletic).

+Samuel Stanton (Raith Rovers) wins a free kick in the defensive half.